-Working in the zoo industry, both as a zookeeper and a wildlife education officer, gave me plenty of insight into what’s involved and what it takes to get there.
-I would like to use this experience and provide wildlife career information to kids who are interested in the field.
+I worked as a zookeeper and wildlife education officer and have plenty of insight into what’s involved and what it takes to get into the industry.

 Wildlife Career information for young kids